 Elizabeth Juarez-Colunga, PhD

-Dr. Juarez-Colunga is an assistant professor in the Department of Biostatistics and Informatics in the Colorado School of Public Health.
+Dr. Juarez-Colunga is an assistant professor in the Colorado School of Public Health.
 She received her BS in Applied Mathematics and MSc in Statistics in Mexico, and her doctoral degree in Statistics from Simon Fraser University in Canada.
-Elizabeth’s areas of expertise and interest include: (i) analysis of data with dependencies at different levels including longitudinal and clustered data, which builds upon generalized linear and non linear mixed models, (ii) analysis of repeated events data such as asthma exacerbations, which evolve as extension of survival analysis methods and non normal outcome methods, (iii) joint modeling of multiple outcomes, and (iv) analysis of observational data.
+Elizabeth’s areas of expertise and interest include: (i) analysis of data with dependencies at different levels including longitudinal and clustered data, which builds upon generalized linear and nonlinear mixed models, (ii) analysis of repeated events data such as pulmonary exacerbations, which evolve as extension of survival analysis methods, (iii) joint modeling of multiple outcomes, and (iv) analysis of observational data.
 She has been involved in the design and analysis of several health outcomes research studies, including for instance, the The Scalable Architecture for Federated Translational Inquiries Network (SAFTINet) project, a pragmatic trial to assist weight loss in a low-income population, and several observational studies in surgical outcomes.

 Dr. Miriam Dickinson is a professor in the Department of Family Medicine with a secondary appointment in the Department of Biostatistics and Informatics at University of Colorado Denver.
 She received her BA and PhD (biostatistics) from Tulane University, MS in biometrics from University of Arkansas for Medical Science, and completed an NIMH-sponsored fellowship in mental health services research.
 Miriam’s expertise and interests include: (i) design and analysis of cluster randomized pragmatic trials, (ii) multilevel and longitudinal modeling, (iii) design and analytic methods for practice-based and community trials, including covariate constrained randomization methods.